andres-moreno/reagent-modal/README.md

 were not able to isolate side-effects in this section of the code: we need to stop the propagation of click events so that the code will behave as expected.
 More details below.

+The sharp-eyed reader will have noticed that the atom also holds the background color for the modal--black with some opacity.
+I haven't figured out how to get the same effect using `tailwindcss` utility classes.
+We could have implemented a custom CSS class and included the background color and other styling elments for the modal there.
+Alternatively, one can extend the theme as suggested in this [feature request][TailwindCSS-feat-req]

+[TailwindCSS-feat-req]: https://github.com/tailwindcss/tailwindcss/issues/1258 "Opacity feature request"

 ## Reagent Elements ##